EmbraceAGI/LifeReloaded/README.md

 - The content structure of `.env` should mirror that of `.env.example`.
 However, make sure to update specific values.
 Particularly:

-  - Replace the placeholder for the API key with your actual API key.
+  - Replace the placeholder for the `OPENAI_API_KEY` with your actual API key.
-  - Replace the placeholder for the Redis password with your actual password.
+  - Replace the placeholder for the `REDIS` with your actual Redis password.

 **Note**: If you're planning to run the project locally without Redis, maintain the `REDIS` attribute as given in `.env.example` without any changes.